-J. Ken Davies MBE Provincial Grand Charity Steward
+Chairman J. Ken Davies (Provincial Grand Charity Steward)

-Tony Stephenson City Derby Steven Thomson City Sykes Dennis Schiff Salford
+City Derby Tony Stephenson City Sykes Steven Thomson Salford Dennis Schiff Ashton & Mossley Alan S. Jones Audenshaw Nigel Johnson Oldham Steve Graham Rochdale Ken Greer Bolton Kirk Mulhearn Steven Holland Burv

-Alan S Jones Ashton and Mossley

-Nigel Johnson Audenshaw

-Steve Graham Oldham

-Ken Greer Rochdale

-Kirk Mulhearn Bolton

-Steven Holland Bury

-Michael D Stubbs East Ribble
+Fast Ribble Michael David Stubbs

-Walter Coupe Burnley and Pendle
+Burnley & Pendle Walter Coupe

-During the past year, we have seen just two changes in representation (City Derby and Burnley and Pendle) and we would like to place on record our sincere thanks to the retiring Officers for their valued contributions and wish them well in their future Masonic endeavours.
-A warm welcome to the newly appointed District Charity Stewards and we look forward to you taking an important role in communication and promoting charitable giving, via the Lodges and Chapters in the Province of East Lancashire.
+During 2016, we have seen just two changes in representation (City Derby and Burnley and Pendle) and we would like to place on record our sincere thanks to the retiring Officers for their valued contributions and wish them well in their future Masonic endeavours.
+A warm welcome to the newly appointed District Charity Stewards and we look forward to you taking an important role in communicating and promoting charitable giving, via the Lodges and Chapters in the Province of East Lancashire.
 Giving to Charity will always be a priority and communication is so vital in assuring that every Brother and Companion has a full understanding of what the ELMC does and how we can support it.
 Please promote the ELMC at every opportunity and help us to care for needy Freemasons, their Widows or Dependent Relatives and to reach out to those in our local Communities who are so deserving of our charitable support.